CALI TECHNOLOGIES

 Auditability

-Every narrative and risk explanation is tied to traceable filters, views, and underlying events.
+Every structured summary and risk explanation is tied to traceable filters, views, graph state, and underlying events.
 The goal is to be re-readable months or years later.

-Many tools provide robust histories and case notes; depth of written rationale and narrative guidance varies.
+Many tools provide robust histories and case notes; depth of written rationale and structured reporting guidance varies.

 Cali is oriented toward supervisory and legal expectations from the outset: clear fact patterns, explanations, and exhibits.